mosidrum/lak-che-test/README.md

 # Lak-Che-Test

 ## 📌 Project Description
-Design a simple REST API endpoint in Node.js (Express) to add a new user with `name` and `email`.
+This project demonstrates a simple REST API built with Node.js and Express to create users with `name` and `email`.
-This project demonstrates how to structure routes, connect to a PostgreSQL database using TypeORM, and add basic validation.
+It showcases structured routing, database connection using TypeORM with PostgreSQL, and basic validation for user input.

 ---